 Passport/Visa Note: All visitors must hold a valid passport.
 We recommend that passports always be valid for six months after intended period of travel.
 Visitors are required to hold onward or return tickets, all documents needed for the next destination and sufficient funds to cover the period of intended stay.
 Travellers from most visa-exempt countries arriving in Canada by air need to fill in an Electronic Travel Authorization (eTA) form online prior to travel to Canada.
 This is a new requirement implemented on 28 September 2016 and is applicable to all but U.S citizens and travellers with a valid Canadian visa.
 Canadian citizens, including dual citizens, and Canadian permanent residents cannot apply for an eTA.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel documents to enter or re-enter the United States.
 If departing from the USA a valid passport will be required by immigration authorities.

 Safety Information: Most visits to Canada are trouble-free.
-The country is politically stable, but does share the common international risk of terrorism.
-There have been no recent terrorism events.
-The crime rate is low, but travellers are advised to take sensible precautions to safeguard their belongings, as they would anywhere.
+The country is politically stable but does share the common international risk of terrorism.
+The crime rate is low but travellers are advised to take sensible precautions to safeguard their belongings, as they would anywhere.
 Canada is prone to tornadoes between May and September.

 Communications: The international access code for Canada is +1.
 The outgoing code is 011 followed by the relevant country code.
 The outgoing code is not necessary for calls to the US and the Caribbean.
 Hotels, cafes and restaurants offering free wifi are widely available.
 As international roaming costs can be high, purchasing a local prepaid SIM card can be a cheaper option.